YujieZhu51/YujieZhu51.github.io/content/authors/admin/_index.md

 ## Hello，
 <div style="text-align: justify; line-height: 1.8;">
-🧑‍💻 I am a founding member of <strong>Aurora US Consulting</strong>, where I work on technology-driven projects.
+🧑‍💻 I am a founding member of <strong>Aurora US Consulting LLC</strong>, where I work on technology-driven projects.
 <br>
 ✨
 I pursued the Research Track M.S. in Computer Science at the University at Buffalo, where I was awarded a <strong>Presidential Fellowship</strong> and achieved a GPA of 3.94. <br>